SolidDigital/solid-dynamics/readme.txt

 === Solid Dynamics ===
 Contributors: soliddigital,lukechinworth,peterajtai
-Tags: elementor, dynamic tags, jet engine, macros Tested up to: 6.0.1
+Tags: elementor, dynamic tags, jet engine, macros Tested up to: 6.0
 Stable tag: 1.1.3
+Requires PHP: 7.0
 License: GPLv2

-Custom callbacks for elementor dynamic tags and jet engine macros.

-The code is managed in [github/soliddigital/solid-dynamics](https://github.com/SolidDigital/solid-dynamics) and synced to [WordPress' Solid Dynamics SVN repo](https://plugins.trac.wordpress.org/browser/solid-dynamics/).
+Helpful utilities for Elementor, Jet Engine, and beyond.

 == Description ==

-This plugin provides several dynamic tags.
-They're all found under the "Solid Dynamics" section.
+This plugin provides several dynamic tags under the "Solid Dynamics" section:

-- `Custom Callback`: An Elementor dynamic tag and jet engine macro to allow you to call any function you want.
-Write the function in functions.php, then call it from Elementor.
-Helpful for teams of developers and designers working together.
+- `Custom Callback`: Calls the entered function, passing the current post as the first argument.
-- `Menu`: Returns the ids of the post of a specific menu id
+- `Menu`: Returns the ids of the post of a specific menu id.
-- `Parent Meta`: Retrieves the meta value of the parent post based on the entered meta key
+- `Parent Meta`: Retrieves the meta value of the parent post based on the entered meta key.

-Also, the plugin passes the current post as the first argument to the function, helpful for built-in wp functions that take the post as the first argument.
+This plugin also provides several settings at Settings > Solid Dynamics:

+- Elementor "Back to WordPress Editor" Button - Hide this button to prevent editors from reverting elementor page back to wp editor.

+== Contributing ==

+The code is managed on [github](https://github.com/SolidDigital/solid-dynamics), and synced to [WordPress' Solid Dynamics SVN repo](https://plugins.trac.wordpress.org/browser/solid-dynamics/).

 == Installation ==